ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ```

 Before building the project you still need to define the `ExternalDataWidget` plugin.
-The project will have a structure as below:
+The project structure should be as follows:

 ```
 ├── app.js